alphagov/tech-docs-gem/README.md

 This repo contains the Ruby gem that distributes the [Tech Docs Template][tdt-template].
 The Tech Docs Template is a [middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.

-👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].
+To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].

 ## Contributing

 Everybody who uses this project is encouraged to contribute.

-👉 See the[CONTRIBUTING.md file](CONTRIBUTING.md) for guidance on contributing to this project.
+You can find out more about contributing to this project from the[CONTRIBUTING.md file](CONTRIBUTING.md).

 ## GOV.UK frontend